TommasoGiammaria/TommasoGiammaria/README.md

 I want to share as public repositories all the projects that I develop in my spare time for personal interest.

-This profile also contain some of my job-related projects (making public the ones compatible with open source distribution)
+This profile also contain some of my job related projects (making public the ones compatible with open source distribution)

 ## additional info
 Coding languages: